ManimCommunity/manim/docs/source/contributing/docs/types.rst

    def shift_mobject(mob: M, direction: Vector3D, scale_factor: float = 1) -> M:
        return mob.shift(direction * scale_factor)

-Here we see an important example of the difference. ``direction`` can not, and should not, be typed as a :class:`~.typing.Point3D` because the function does not accept tuples/lists, like ``direction=(0, 1, 0)``.
-You could type it as :class:`~.typing.InternalPoint3D` and the type checker and linter would be happy; however, this makes the code harder to understand.
+Here we see an important example of the difference. ``direction`` should not be typed as a :class:`~.Point3D`, because it represents a direction along which to shift a :class:`~.Mobject`, not a position in space.

 As a general rule, if a parameter is called ``direction`` or ``axis``, it should be type hinted as some form of :class:`~.VectorND`.